gallettilance/magnificATS/INTRO/README.md

 ![](https://i.imgur.com/HTisMpC.jpg)

 If you have not already experienced this, the debugging process of programming can be traumatizing.
 Relentless as you may be, eventually, when something goes wrong and you seem to have tried everything, you will reach a point that makes you doubt your love for programming.
-If you go through this enough, the passion and excitement of coding get shadowed by fear, anxiety, and the perspective of a reliving the past trauma.
+If you go through this enough, the passion and excitement of coding get shadowed by fear, anxiety, and the perspective of a reliving the past trauma of endless debugging.

 ![](http://s2.quickmeme.com/img/80/80ff000de170d180836519b11ef29b7814dc5d5b5b24abed94f5c3828075e811.jpg)

-The worst side-effect of this process is probably its impact on scalability, collaboration, and productivity.
-Imagine spending days trying to fix bugs in your code.
+This is a by-product of a lack of coding methodology.
+The worst side-effect of which is probably the impact on scalability, collaboration, and productivity.
+Let me walk you through the scenario.
+You are assigned a task and start coding.
+Once you've reached a point in your coding were you are ready to start testing, you uncover a few bugs.
+You spend some hours fixing those bugs and get back to coding.
+Repeat this until you have a bug that you spend days trying to fix.
 After a while of trying in vain, instinct kicks in and it is solely about survival - man vs machine.
 In this battle the means justify the ends and your code gets cluttered with hacks and other small patches that, accumulated, make your code unmaintainable.
-Neither you nor anyone else wants to examine or read through it.

 ![](https://s3.amazonaws.com/rails-camp-tutorials/blog/programming+memes/works-doesnt-work.jpg)